-Access of housing loans is expected to lead to owner-led housing construction in incremental processes – which is one of the main ways in which a significant increase in adequate and affordable housing stock is achieved.
-Owner driven construction increases the housing stock.
+Incremental construction is one of the main ways in which a significant increase in adequate and affordable housing stock in Kenya can be achieved.

-In the past, HFH Kenya supported over 2000 individuals through training, savings mobilization and retail loans for incremental building and training.
-The retail lending programme (2003 to 2016) was implemented in nine counties of Kenya namely; Bungoma, Homa Bay, Kisii, Bomet, Baringo (Eldama Ravin), Nakuru (Mai Mahiu), Machakos, Meru (Maua and Chuka) and Laikipia and impacted over 77,730 households.
+Previously, Habitat for Humanity Kenya supported over 2,000 individuals through training, savings mobilization, and retail loans for incremental building.
+Also, our retail lending program operated in nine counties, namely Bungoma, Homa Bay, Kisii, Bomet, Baringo (Eldama Ravine), Nakuru (Mai Mahiu), Machakos, Meru (Maua and Chuka), and Laikipia, helped improve housing for nearly 390,000 people.